Meet the International Student Diplomats

-My name is Hovsep Yakubyan, I am originally from Armenia.
-I am currently a junior enrolled in the Business Administration degree with minor of International Business.
+My name is Hovsep Yakubyan, and I am the current vice-chair of the diplomats.
+I am originally from Armenia junior enrolled in the Business Administration degree with minor of International Business.
 I am a member of The National Society of Collegiate Scholars and Economics Club of WKU.
 I love traveling and learning about people thus I speak couple of languages which include Armenian, Russian, English and can communicate efficiently in Arabic.
 I have spent most of my life in Dubai and have been to different countries with beautiful and dissimilar cultural backgrounds and that is why I respect and love diversity which makes me appreciate working with people from all over the world.

 After being at WKU for a couple of years I got the chance to meet people from countries that I have never been before.
 The diverse background on our campus is one of the best experiences a student can get while doing their degree.
 My hobbies include soccer, boxing, kayaking and fishing.
 Please feel free to contact me at: firstname.lastname@example.org